ReactiveX/RxSwift/README.md

 The choice is yours.

-Now something little more interesting:
+Now something a little more interesting:

 * instead of binding to variables, let's bind to text field values (rx_text)
-* next, parse that into int and calculate is number prime using async API (map)
+* next, parse that into an int and calculate if the number is prime using an async API (map)
 * if text field value is changed before async call completes, new async call will be enqueued (concat)
 * bind results to label (resultLabel.rx_subscribeTextTo)